-- 1.2 Cross-over games are added to the schedule in order to balance out the number of games played for each team.
+- 1.2.
+Cross-over games are added to the schedule in order to balance out the number of games played for each team.
 Consideration used to determine team selection in cross-over games when multiple teams from Provinces and/or Territories are participating shall be: - a.
 Teams from the same Provinces or Territories should not play each other in cross-over games whenever possible. - b.
-Provinces or Territories who have attended previous year's Nationals will be given a higher ranking within their pool over Provinces or Territories who have not attended the previous year's Nationals. - c.
-Geography of the teams participating in the event (East vs West).
+Defending Champs should not face the top team in the round robin cross over games. - c.
+Provinces or Territories who have attended previous year's Nationals will be given a higher ranking within their pool over Provinces or Territories who have not attended the previous year's Nationals. - d.
+Geography of the teams participating in the event.
+(East vs West).